fermi-ad/acorn-alarms-service/README.md

   - Conditions may be explicit boolean data from Devices
   - Conditions may be the states of other associated ALARMs
   - Conditions may be complex (require multiple triggers over time or constant trigger over time)
-- An ALARM may contain Devices (with Conditions)
-- An ALARM may contain other ALARMS

 - An ALARM is a persistent collection of states:
   - BYPASSED (boolean)